 Planning a trip to the East Coast of Australia and feeling overwhelmed?
-I know exactly how overwhelming it can feel when you’re trying to decide on where to go.
-The choices feel endless and it seems like a mammoth task.
-Australia is so vast, guidebooks and travel agents suggest hundreds of ‘must-see’ spots and numerous activities to fill your time with, leaving you feeling spoilt for choice.
+Does researching the endless options feel like a mammoth task?
+I’ve been there.
+Australia is so vast that the guidebooks and travel agents suggest hundreds of ‘must-see’ spots and numerous activities to fill your time with, leaving you feeling spoilt for choice.
 But don’t worry, I’m here to help.

 I spent hours pouring through these guidebooks when dreaming up my East Coast road trip and mapped out a unique route via highly advocated hotspots.
-You can save a lot of money acting as your own tour guide!
-The following locations are a few of my favourites which have all been tried and tested; offering a varied taste of beautiful Australia.
+Hot tip: You can save a lot of money acting as your own tour guide!
+The following locations are a few of my favourites which have all been tried and tested; offering a varied overview of beautiful Australia.

 Otherwise known as the cultural capital of Aus.
 Melbourne is home to Australia’s oldest public art Museum, which to this day is the most visited in all of Australia.
 This city also has a rich history of theatre and entertainment, not to mention that modern Melbourne is famous for its colourful street art.

 I found that Melbourne is truly bursting with life and has something for everyone, particularly if that something is artisanal coffee.
-I would say that at times it can feel a little urbanised, though if you are feeling that way, it’s incredibly easy to visit the exquisite public gardens or to head over to St Kilda beach to spend some time with the penguins.
+I would say that at times it can feel a little urbanised, though if it feels a little too urban, it’s incredibly easy to visit the exquisite botanical gardens or to head over to St Kilda beach to spend some time with the penguins.